rwkeane/tsercom/README.md

 to create your Runtime instance.
 This will provide a [`ThreadWatcher`](https://github.com/rwkeane/tsercom/blob/main/tsercom/threading/thread_watcher.py)
-(for `Exception` Handling, to ensure exceptions get back to the caller), a [`RuntimeDataHandler`](https://github.com/rwkeane/tsercom/blob/main/tsercom/runtime/runtime_data_handler.py) to pass data between the main process and the Tsercom process), a [`GrpcChannelFactory`](https://github.com/rwkeane/tsercom/blob/main/tsercom/runtime/runtime_initializer.py), and a [`GrpcChannelFactory`](https://github.com/rwkeane/tsercom/blob/main/tsercom/runtime/runtime_initializer.py) to simplify forming `gRPC` connection, if required - not used in the suggested architecture) and create your `Runtime` as implemented in 1.
+(for `Exception` Handling, to ensure exceptions get back to the caller), a [`RuntimeDataHandler`](https://github.com/rwkeane/tsercom/blob/main/tsercom/runtime/runtime_data_handler.py) (to pass data between the main process and the Tsercom process), a [`GrpcChannelFactory`](https://github.com/rwkeane/tsercom/blob/main/tsercom/runtime/runtime_initializer.py), and a [`GrpcChannelFactory`](https://github.com/rwkeane/tsercom/blob/main/tsercom/runtime/runtime_initializer.py)
+(to simplify forming `gRPC` connection, if required - not used by the CLIENT in the suggested architecture) and create your `Runtime` as implemented in 1.
 4. Call on [`RuntimeManager`](https://github.com/rwkeane/tsercom/blob/main/tsercom/api/runtime_manager.py)
 first `register_runtime_initializer()` to get a [handle](https://github.com/rwkeane/tsercom/blob/main/tsercom/api/runtime_handle.py)
 for the Runtime that will be created, and then either `start_in_process()` or